TheStaticTurtle/website_blog/content/posts/20250825_UltranetAdventuresPart2/index.md

 Welcome back!

 In the last article, I heavily focused on understanding & reverse-engineering Ultranet and getting a proof of concept working on FPGA.
 That was mostly about the protocol side: understanding the physical side, how data flows, timings, and wrestling with bits until both transmitter and receiver behaved correctly.
-As we'll see later it turned out that I was wrong about the implementation!
+As we'll see later it turns out that I was wrong about the implementation!

 But now, it's time to shift gears and design a product that I would actually use in live production.

 The whole point of this project is to create 8 channel stagebox for auxiliary audio lines that I will use in my live production.
 I recently received the dates and song list for the 2026 "tour" so timelines on multiple projects including this one got very real 🤩!

-As discussed in part 1, there are many options on the market ([ADAT](https://en.wikipedia.org/wiki/ADAT_Lightpipe), [MADI](https://en.wikipedia.org/wiki/MADI), [Dante](https://en.wikipedia.org/wiki/Dante_%28networking%29), ...) but those are (mostly) locked down and expensive.
+As discussed in [part 1](/ultranet-adventures-part-1/), there are many options on the market ([ADAT](https://en.wikipedia.org/wiki/ADAT_Lightpipe), [MADI](https://en.wikipedia.org/wiki/MADI), [Dante](https://en.wikipedia.org/wiki/Dante_%28networking%29), ...) but those are (mostly) locked down and expensive.
 Re-using an existing protocols (like Behringer's Ultranet) is an easy way to design a futureproof(-ish) system while ensuring compatibility with many existing devices all the while learing about the intricaties of system.
 This makes me more aware of the limits of a setup and let me understand why things go wrong and how to bodge said things when it breaks 1h before go-time 😢.

 {{< warn >}}
 Due to various reasons, I will stop reffering about my implementation as ultranet.